NordicSemiconductor/asset-tracker-cloud-docs/docs/app/CellGeolocation.rst

    :local:
    :depth: 2

-If cell geolocation is implemented, the devices can be shown on the map based on the location of their surrounding cells, even before obtaining a GPS fix.
+If cell geolocation is implemented, the devices can be shown on the map based on the location of their surrounding cells, even before obtaining a GNSS fix.
 It allows to locate devices within a radius of a few kilometers.
 It can be useful, for example when tracking assets like parcels.
 The approximate location of a parcel can be combined with known points of interest (for example, warehouses and ports) and you can find out if a shipment has arrived at the destination.